CE-Deepanshu/MSE_CE_GNDEC_2025.github.io/README.md

 Total factored UDL (where needed) = 90 + 45 = 135 kN/m

----

 #### 2. Effective spans (clear span + support width)

-(Use support width = 0.30 m added to the clear span at the relevant span)
+(Use support width = 0.30 m added to the clear span at the relevant span as we don't know about effective depth)

 ```
 For 4.5 m span: 4.5 + 0.3 = 4.8 m